 Be sure to listen to the episode if you’ve just had a baby or are about to.
 It’s a really comforting podcast & Dr. Berlin uses so many amazing analogies that really put the whole postpartum experience into perspective.
 PLUS, relationship tips!
 LOL.

 Have any of you experienced anything postpartum?
-Depression, weird feelings, OCD, fearful thoughts, insane worrying?
+Depression, weird feelings, OCD, fearful thoughts, insane worrying, and other mental health worries?
 Would love to hear everyone else’s experiences below.

 + if you’re interested in fertility be sure to listen to Dr. Elliot Berlin’s podcast episode.

 ++ check out my pregnancy weight gain story here.